AP-Kai/segment-anything-pd/README.md

 ## <a name="GettingStarted"></a>Getting Started

 First download a [model checkpoint](#model-checkpoints).
-Then the model can be used in just a few lines to get masks from a given prompt:
+Then convert the model to paddle format by 'convert.py'.And then the model can be used in just a few lines to get masks from a given prompt:

 ```
 from segment_anything import build_sam, SamPredictor